uswitch/codef-syllabus/content/lesson-1/new-site/index.md

 ![Kraken](kraken-14.png)

 Click the `Push` button in the top row to replicate these changes in Github.
+If it asks about "references" and "remotes", just leave the values default, it should say `origin / master`.

 # Further reading
 Everything past this point is optional, and these are just some topics for further exploration.